hphelion/documentation/cli.unix.2.block-storage.md

     $ hpcloud volumes:attach kweller srv1 /dev/vdi
     Attached volume 'kweller' to 'srv1' on '/dev/vdi'.

-You can also use a drive number to mount the volume instead of a device name, using the following:
+You can also use a drive number to mount the volume instead of a device name by running the following:

     $ hpcloud volumes:attach kweller srv1 5
     Attached volume 'kweller' to 'srv1' on '/dev/vde'.